 If this is your first garden, then these 10 Tips for Beginner gardeners will help you start on the very best foot.

 Before you begin planting those seeds, you will want to make sure your soil is at its very best.
-Soil really does matter and more so than you may realize.
+Soil really does matter, and more so than you may realize.
 Do a little testing and make a few adjustments and you are off to having a wonderful garden this season.
 How to Prep Your Soil Before You Garden and How to Prepare a Raised Garden Bed.

 If you are new to gardening, it can be hard to know what to grow first.
 With so many wonderful vegetables out there it can be so easy to want to plant all the things.
 This list of First-Time Gardener Vegetables will help you to narrow things down just a bit.